aderibigbeolamide/mob/replit.md

 ## Recent Changes (October 15, 2025)
 - **Vital Signs RBAC Enhancement**: Restricted "Record Vital Signs" button to Nurse and Admin roles only.
 Front desk users can no longer record vital signs directly.
 - **Improved Handoff Workflow**: Updated patient handoff flow so nurses now hand patients back to front desk after recording vitals (instead of directly to doctor).
 The workflow is now: Front Desk → Nurse → Front Desk → Doctor/Lab/Pharmacy/etc. This allows front desk to coordinate the next appropriate department after vitals are recorded.
+- **TypeScript Production Readiness**: Eliminated all @ts-ignore suppressions and added comprehensive Bootstrap type declarations.
+All 11+ @ts-ignore comments across 5 files have been replaced with proper type-safe code.
+Created complete Bootstrap type definitions for Modal, Dropdown, and Tooltip APIs to ensure production-ready TypeScript compilation.

 ## User Preferences
 The user prefers a development approach that emphasizes: